Compost heater

 A compost heater (or Biomeiler) is a structure for the energetic use of biomass for the heating of buildings.

 A method relying on biological wood oxidation was developed by Jean Pain in the 1970s.
 Compost heaters are used primarily for demonstration purposes as small systems for heating a house.
-Local waste can be converted to energy.
+Local organic waste can be converted to energy.

 Types

 Compost heap

 The traditional compost heater exploits the heat of a large compost heap to warm a house.
 This type requires a big heap, intertwined with a spiral water hose.
 The circulating water conducts heat to the building, where it can be fed to a heating circuit.

 The heap must contain at least 8,000 liters of biomass to maintain a temperature during the winter.

 For this purpose, chipped wood is usually piled up and a water hose is passed through it.
 A microbiological degradation process generates heat for up to 24 months.
 The heat produces hot water, which is then fed to a heating circuit.
 With sufficient oxygen supply, the biomass is degraded by aerobic decomposition.
 The activity of the microorganisms can be regulated by the moisture content.